Securing Web Parts Pages

 Authenticating Users for Personalization

 Personalization requires authenticated users.
 You cannot enable personalization for anonymous users.
 This means that to have full personalization and Web Parts functionality, your Web site must use Windows or Forms-based authentication.
-For information about authentication options, see ASP.NET Authentication.
+For information about authentication options, see Basic Security Practices for Web Applications (Visual Studio).
 To set up a site using the new membership feature (which uses Forms authentication), see Managing Users by Using Membership.

 Granting Minimal Access to Shared Personalization